SEC Reporting and Compliance

 Under the Exchange Act companies need to file annual reports, quarterly reports, and reports for significant events.
 In summary, companies need to disclose information that could help minimize risk for investors and follow rules that prevent fraudulent activities.

-How Lawyers Help With SEC Compliance
+How Lawyers Help With SEC Reporting and Compliance

 Hiring a lawyer can help you meet SEC requirements and file the correct forms.
 Legal help will ensure the Securities Act registration forms are clear and precise.
 They can also help explain the legal jargon of the different acts so that you understand what you are getting into with public offerings.